cloudmesh/classes/_sources/lesson/contrib/contributing.rst.txt

 fork from the web browser.
 If you clone, you need to make sure you clone from your fork.

+We assume you use Python 3.6.1

 Next, you can cd to the `classes` directory and make the modifications.
 Check them locally with::

-  make html
-  make view
+  pip install -r requirements.txt make html make view